-- Well-organized, clear, and precise.
-Contains insights that go beyond the basic facts. \mathbf{A} Analyzes and provides a synthesis of information in new, original ways.
-Judgments are critical and reflect an awareness of alternatives, social relations and historical perspective. - Well-organized, coherent, technically sound, but provides little insight beyond basic data.
-B - \mathbf{C} To the point, content is perhaps relevant, but loosely organized.
+- A = Well-organized, clear, and precise.
+Contains insights that go beyond the basic facts.

+Analyzes and provides a synthesis of information in new, original ways.
+Judgments are critical and reflect an awareness of alternatives, social relations and historical perspective. - $\mathbf{\underline{B}}$ = Well-organized, coherent, technically sound, but provides little insight beyond basic data. - C = Basic, but very little critical analysis.
+Content is perhaps relevant, but loosely organized.
 Not much detail.
 Imprecise.
 May have factual errors.
-Meets some, but not all, requirements. - F May have some relevant material, but is weak in organization and understanding of ideas.
-Many errors, omissions and coherence problems.
+Meets some, but not all, requirements. - $\underline{\mathbf{F}}$ = May have some relevant material, but is weak in organization and understanding of ideas.
+Paper includes several errors, omissions and coherence problems.
 Does not meet requirements.